s-fleck/testthis/README.md

 Overview
 --------

-Testthis provides several tools to make unit testing in R slightly more confortable.
+Testthis provides several tools to make unit testing in R slightly more comfortable.
 It is designed to be used in conjunction with `testthat` and `devtools` packages.

 Rstudio addins (requires Rstudio)
 ---------------------------------